Liquid nitrogen wash: Components

-Principle of Operation
+Principle of operation

-The name Liquid Nitrogen Wash is a little misleading, since no liquid nitrogen is supplied from outside to be used for scrubbing, but gaseous high pressure nitrogen, supplied by the Air separation Unit that usually also provides the oxygen for the upstream Partial Oxidation.
+Nitrogen is supplied from outside of the unit to be used for scrubbing as gaseous high pressure nitrogen, supplied by the Air separation Unit that usually also provides the oxygen for the upstream Partial Oxidation.

 This gaseous high pressure nitrogen is partially liquefied in the process and is used as washing agent.
 In a so-called nitrogen wash column, the impurities carbon monoxide, argon and methane are washed out of the synthesis gas by means of this liquid nitrogen.
 These impurities are dissolved together with a small part of hydrogen and leave the column as the bottom stream.

 The purified gas leaves the column at the top.
 The now purified synthesis gas is warmed up and is mixed with the required amount of gaseous high pressure nitrogen in order to achieve the hydrogen to nitrogen ratio of 3 to 1, and can then be routed to the ammonia synthesis.

-At operating pressures higher than about 50 bar(a), the refrigeration demand of the Liquid Nitrogen Wash is covered by the Joule–Thomson effect, and no additional external refrigeration, e.g. by vaporization of liquid nitrogen is required.
+At operating pressures higher than about 50 bar(a), the refrigeration demand of the liquid nitrogen wash is covered by the Joule–Thomson effect, and no additional external refrigeration, e.g. by vaporization of liquid nitrogen is required.